 ((# Customers at the End of Period – # Customers Acquired During Period)) / # Customers at the Start of Period)) X 100

-Once you are aware of your customer retention rate, you might consider auditing the churned clients in order to find out the reasons for leaving, their similarities or types of clients that quit using your services.
+Once you are aware of your customer retention rate, you might consider auditing the churned clients to find out the reasons for leaving, their similarities, or types of clients that quit using your services.

-This information can provide a number of insights and be a huge help in the later development of sales strategy.
-Constantly questioning the clients‘ behaviour, typical and ideal buyer persona will help to improve creating a more successful environment for your existing and future clients.
+This information can provide several insights and be a massive help in the later development of the sales strategy.
+Continually questioning the clients’ behavior, typical and ideal buyer persona will help to improve, creating a more successful environment for your existing and future clients.

 How to Improve Customer Retention?

-Host1Plus in addition provide their customers with better support and communication via email, Slack, Skype and other channels.
+Heficed, in addition, provides its customers with better support and communication via email, Slack, Skype, and other channels.

 Bonding with customers lays down the foundation of constant improvement and allows us to get closer to them.
-How to create that bond and develop the customer relationships?
-We do that with the help of recurring Sales and Support training, regular discussions on potential improvements, feedback collection and gathering ideas.
+How to create that bond and develop customer relationships?
+We do that with the help of recurring Sales and Support training, regular discussions on potential improvements, feedback collection, and gathering ideas.

-We‘ve collected a number of examples and good practices of improving customer retention.
-We rely on technology and automation – automated emails, a more user-friendly Client Area, finally, custom solutions and managed services.
+We’ve collected several examples and good practices for improving customer retention.
+We rely on technology and automation – automated emails, a more user-friendly Client Area, finally, custom solutions, and managed services.

-Ramutė Varnelytė, the Head of Customer Retention at Host1Plus, is known as the company’s Voice of the Customer.
+Ramutė Varnelytė, the Head of Customer Retention at Heficed, is known as the company’s Voice of the Customer.
 She points out that running a regular client profiling is crucial for the company.
-“It not only helps to build the connection, but provides some valuable insights and constructive criticism as well,” says Ramutė.
+“It not only helps to build the connection but provides some valuable insights and constructive criticism as well,” says Ramutė.

-We don‘t stop when we get positive feedback from our client.
-Regularly analyzing all the feedback and customer satisfaction rate we can create a more successful and custom environment for our clients.
+We don’t stop when we get positive feedback from our clients.
+Regularly analyzing all the feedback and customer satisfaction rate, we can create a more prosperous and custom environment for our clients.

 Measuring customer retention helps us to get closer to our clients and vice versa: we appreciate their feedback and ideas for further projects and service improvements.

-Customer retention can be measured by different metrics like customer retention rate or customer churn.
-Collected and analyzed data, a more personal approach along with technology and automation is already a solid reason for your clients to keep coming back.
+Customer retention measured by different metrics, like customer retention rate or customer churn.
+A more personal approach, along with technology and automation is already a solid reason for your clients to keep coming back.